Gedsh/InviZible/README.md

 * Can block "adult" sites *
 * Hides visited sites from your provider
 * Prevents some types of resource blocks
-* Open-source
+* Libre software

 **Depending on the selected dnscrypt server*
-**(Not available in Google Play version!)**
+**(Not available in the Google Play version!)**

 ### Tor
 * Encrypts Internet traffic
-* Prevents sites blocking
+* Prevents website blocking
 * Can provide privacy and anonymity
-* Provides access to "onion" sites
+* Provides access to .onion websites
-* Open-source
+* Libre software

 ### Purple I2P
 * Encrypts Internet traffic
-* Provides access to the hidden anonymous network Invisible Internet and "i2p" sites
+* Provides access to the hidden anonymous network Invisible Internet and .i2p websites
-* Open-source
+* Libre software

-To start using **InviZible Pro**, all you need is an android phone.
+To start using **InviZible Pro**, all you need is an Android device.
 Just run all three modules and enjoy safe and comfortable Internet surfing.
-However, if you want to get full control over the application and your Internet connection - no problem!
+However, if you want to get full control over the app and your Internet connection — no problem!
-There is access to a large number of both simple and professional settings.
+A large number of simple and professional settings are accessible.
-You can flexibly configure **InviZible Pro** itself, as well as its modules - **DNSCrypt**, **Tor** and **Purple I2P**, to satisfy the most non-standard requirements.
+You can flexibly set up **InviZible Pro** itself, as well as its modules — **DNSCrypt**, **Tor** and **Purple I2P**, to satisfy even the most non-standard requirements.

-**InviZible Pro** is an all-in-one application.
-After installation, you can remove all of your VPN applications and ad blockers.
+**InviZible Pro** is an all-in-one app.
+ After installation, you can remove all your VPN apps and ad blockers.
  In most cases, **InviZible Pro** works better, is more stable, and faster than free VPNs.
  It does not contain any ads, bloatware and does not spy upon its users.

-### Why InviZible Pro is better than other similar applications:
+### Why InviZible Pro is better than other similar apps:
 * There are no analogs))).
-* The only application that provides handy use of **DNSCrypt** on Android.
+* The only app that provides handy use of **DNSCrypt** on Android.
-* It is often more stable than the Orbot application, which also uses the Tor network.
+* It is often more stable than the Orbot app, which also allows use of the Tor network.
 * Much more handy than the official **Purple I2P** client.
-* Allows you to easily and flexibly configure which sites and applications will open through **Tor**, for anonymity or bypassing blocks.
+* Allows easy and flexible setup, which websites and apps can open through **Tor**, to bypass blocking.
-* Can transform your phone, or Android TV set-top box into a secure Wi-Fi access point, which can be used by any phone, without root access.
+* Can transform your device, or Android TV set-top box into a secure Wi-Fi access point, which can be used by any device, without root access.
 * Optimized interface for set-top boxes.
 * Replaces various VPNs and other tools to achieve privacy and anonymity.
-* Successfully combines **DNSCrypt**, **Tor** and **Purple I2P** features.
+* Combines **DNSCrypt**, **Tor** and **Purple I2P** features.
-* Free and open-source.
+* Gratis and libre software.

 ## Compatibility

 **InviZible Pro** can be used both with a rooted or non-rooted device.

-Please visit the [wiki](https://github.com/Gedsh/InviZible/wiki) to find out how to use it.
+Please do visit the [wiki](https://github.com/Gedsh/InviZible/wiki) to find out how to use it.

-Depending on the rooting method and device specifics, an application may be incompatible with some android phones.
+Depending on the rooting method and device specifics, the app may be incompatible with some Android devices.

 ## Support

-For questions, feature requests and bug reports, you can use GitHub.
+For questions, feature requests and bug-reports, you can use GitHub.

 **Official site: [invizible.net](https://invizible.net)**